 ~ Christian Heilmann

-Web performance has traditionally been built around (no offence) developer-exclusive jargon.
+Web performance has traditionally been built around (no offense) developer-exclusive jargon.
 Terms like GZIPing, uglifying, minifying, DNS Lookup, file-concatenation… These obscure words push designers out of the equation.

 Smart people in the community, though, have since realized that the problem has a deeper root.
 It really doesn’t matter if you optimize or compress an ultra-high-res image, if your plan is to hide it from a mobile user and still make them download it.